 Despite bolstering Barcelona's attacking options with former Arsenal captain Pierre-Emerick Aubameyang and Manchester City winger Ferran Torres, Xavi appears unsatisfied with his squad depth in the attacking department and wants to add a striker ahead of next season.

 Robert Lewandowski has scored 49 goals in 44 appearances in all competition for Bayern Munich this season

 The manager is attempting to lure Bayern Munich's legendary striker, Robert Lewandowski, who will enter the final year of his contract at the end of the season to Barcelona.

-Despite the Catalan club's interest in the Polish striker, Bayern Munich appears unwilling to let their number one striker go, and to keep the Blaugrana sharks at bay, the Bavarians intend to extend Lewandowski's contract.
+Despite the Catalan club's interest in the Polish striker, Bayern Munich appear unwilling to let their number one striker go, and to keep the Blaugrana sharks at bay, the Bavarians intend to extend Lewandowski's contract.